hoalt14/winform/QuanLyKhachSan/README.md

+# note sql

+> ExecuteNonQuery: **"can not use select"**, only use delete, insert, update

+> ExecuteGetReader: only select

-# Quản lý Sinh Viên
+# Quản lý Khách Sạn

 ![alt text](img/frmQLKS.PNG "Main")